loschmidt/BenchStab/README.md

 <strong> 'benchstab' is not recognized as an internal or external command, operable program or batch file. </strong>

-Once the package is succesfully installed, the executable is located in Python's `Scripts/` directory.
+Once the package is successfully installed, the executable is located in Python's `Scripts/` directory.
 Please, add this directory to your `PATH` environment variable or use the Python installer with "Add Python to PATH" ([Windows](https://docs.python.org/3/using/windows.html#finding-the-python-executable)).

 This problem is preceded by the following warning message from `pip`:\
 `WARNING: The script benchstab.exe is installed in 'Path/To/Your/Python/Installation/Scripts' which is not on PATH.`